Lightning-Universe/lightning-flash/README.md

 The lightning + Flash team is hard at work building more tasks for common deep-learning use cases.
 But we're looking for incredible contributors like you to submit new tasks!

 Join our [Slack](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A) to get help becoming a contributor!

+---

+## License

+Please observe the Apache 2.0 license that is listed in this repository.
+In addition the Lightning framework is Patent Pending.